Homepage / Excursion Guides / Winter Wildlife Watching in Yellowstone: Best Tours, Animals & Insider Tips

 • Distance matters: Stay at least 25 yards from bison and elk, and 100 yards from wolves.

-• Drive slow: Black ice is common; keep traction devices in your car if you're driving yourself.
+• Drive slow: Black ice is common; keep chains in your car if you're driving yourself, or put your studded snow tires on.

 Be Patient and Settle In